yanis112/SOTA_machine_learning/README.md

 * **Whisper v3**: A State-of-the-Art Speech Recognition Model
 	+ **Insanely Fast Whisper**: [Insanely Fast Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) 🕊️ (free) is a cutting-edge speech recognition system designed for speed and efficiency.
 	+ **OpenAI Whisper v3**: [OpenAI Whisper v3](https://huggingface.co/openai/whisper-large-v3) 🕊️ (free) is a state-of-the-art speech recognition model that excels in performance and accuracy.

+### Audio Translation: Speech-to-Speech 🗣️➡️🗣️

+**SeamlessM4T (Facebook)**: A Multilingual Speech-to-Speech Translation Model
+* [SeamlessM4T](https://about.fb.com/news/2023/08/seamlessm4t-multimodal-ai-model/) 🕊️ (free) is a cutting-edge model developed by Facebook that supports speech-to-speech translation in nearly 100 languages.
+It is designed to provide seamless, real-time translation while preserving the nuances and expressiveness of the speaker's voice.
+This model also offers capabilities for speech-to-text, text-to-speech, and text-to-text translations, making it a versatile tool for global communication.

+### Text-to-Speech and Voice Cloning 🎙️

+* **XTTS-v2**: A State-of-the-Art Text-to-Speech Model
+	+ [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) 🕊️ (free) is a state-of-the-art text-to-speech model that can generate natural and realistic voices from text.
+XTTS-v2 is also capable of multilingual voice cloning, allowing it to imitate different voices and generate text in various languages.

 **Video-based Models** 🎥
 ----------------------